min-tee/Salary-Prediction/README.md

 # Salary-Prediction

 ## Define
-The objective of Salary Prediction project are to perfrom EDA, create models and  uncover factors that contribute most to the salary
+The objective of Salary Prediction project are to perfrom EDA, create models and  uncover factors that contribute most to the salary.

 ## Discover
 Tools Used : Google Colab